Using your mobile phone abroad

 - check or send lots of emails

-You can also run up a big bill without actively using your phone, as smartphones and 3G/4G enabled tablets automatically seek out mobile connections and use them to update apps.
+You can also run up a big bill without actively using your phone, as smartphones and other mobile devices automatically seek out mobile connections and use them to update apps.

 So unless you turn off data roaming before you go, these devices could be downloading data at standard rates throughout your stay without you realising it.

 You can find detailed advice about using a mobile phone abroad on the Ofcom website.

 Mobile roaming in European Union and European Economic Area countries

 You can find information about mobile roaming in EU and EEA countries at this link:

 Thieves do target tourists' mobile phones.
 Before you go abroad, make a note of:

 - your mobile's serial number (also known as the IMEI number - you can get this by keying *#06# into your handset or by looking behind your phone battery)